Project-MONAI/monai-deploy-app-sdk/platforms/aidoc/README.md

 Open another console window and change directory to the same as this file.

 Set the environment vars so that the test script can get the input DCM and write the callback contents.
-Also, once the Restful app completes each processing, the Spleen Seg app's output will also be saved in the output folder specified below (the script passes the output folder via the Rest API).
+Also, once the REST app completes each processing, the Spleen Seg app's output will also be saved in the output folder specified below (the script passes the output folder via the Rest API).

 ```